Aaron-Huntley/Aaron-Huntley.github.io/docs/cv/education.md

 ## Summary

-I am a mathematician currently studying for a PhD degree at Case Western Reserve University.
+I am a mathematician and second year PhD student at Case Western Reserve University.

 ---